-Bardsley’s on Baker Street, used to be my go-to fish and chip takeaway.
+Bardsley’s on Baker Street used to be my go-to fish and chip takeaway.
 The draw-back the distance from the beach.
-Ideally, fish and chips is eaten on the beach.
+Ideally, fish and chips are eaten on the beach.
 I didn’t get a fish supper on this visit, and can’t comment on whether they have maintained their quality, but they get good Trip Advisor reviews.

 Brighton is well loved and that makes it busy.
 Escape the crowds by strolling the coloured streets of Kemp Town or white Georgian terraces behind Western Road.
 Leave the city behind and explore West Sussex.

-We didn’t visit the Look and Sea Centre, in Littlehampton.
+We didn’t visit thein Littlehampton.
 It was raining and after a damp walk around town we retreated.
-There is a cafe with terrace, viewing tower and museum.
+There is a cafe with a terrace, viewing tower and museum.
 I think we missed a trick, as it looks great.

 Away from the Coast

 We spent a lovely day mooching around Chichester.
 Rooted in history, start at the museum to understand Chichester’s Roman past.
-Visit the 900 year old cathedral or take a boat trip on canal.
+Visit the 900-year-old cathedral or take a boat trip on the canal.
 For something more current, the shopping area is pedestrianised and really pleasant.